imchocomint/Hyprbian/README.md

 # NOTE: Won't work on Debian 12 or lower.
 Untested on Ubuntu, but it should work.

-## NOTE 2: Things may break.
+# NOTE 2: Things may break.
 Please don't ask me for help (unless for compiling stuffs).

+# NOTE 3: Thank you guys at the JaKoolIt Discord server for promoting and testing my project

 ## Prerequisites
 - A brain to read the official documentations